-*Figures are estimates
+*all figures are estimates

-The Commission stands ready to propose a RePowerEU plan based on an identification, in dialogue with Member States, of the most suitable projects and reforms, at national, regional and EU levels.
+The Commission stands ready to propose a REPowerEU plan based on an identification, in dialogue with Member States, of the most suitable projects and reforms, at national, regional and EU levels.
 This will build on national energy and climate plans and their updates, existing Recovery and Resilience Plans (RRPs), cohesion policy operational programmes and any other relevant plans and climate resilience needs.
-Projects strengthening the functioning of the EU energy market with a strong cross-border dimension should be privileged, for instance the critical connection of the Iberian Peninsula and between Bulgaria and Greece.
-Such projects will improve the interconnection of the European gas and electricity networks and other infrastructure and fully synchronise our power grids.
+Projects completing internal market in energy and those with a strong cross-border dimension should be privileged, for instance the critical connection between Portugal, Spain and France and , between Bulgaria and Greece.
+Such projects will improve the interconnection of the European gas and electricity networks and other infrastructure and fully synchronise our power grids, such as between the Baltic States and the Continental European Network.
 A regional analysis should underpin Member States plans.
 The Commission would provide support as done for RRP and technical assistance via the Technical Support Instrument.
 Financing needs will be assessed based on a comprehensive mapping of the needs of Member States as well as of cross-border investment needs.
-Public funding will be designed to crowd-in private investment.
+To meet these, all resources and tools available at national and EU level should be mobilised, with public funding designed to crowd-in private investment.